897th Ordnance Heavy Automotive Maintenance Company

 This day in history:

-Monday, May 1, 1944: Reservoir Camp, Gloucester, England.Company personnel are busily engaged in preparing individual and organic equipment for the invasion.
-126 additional vehicles are allocated to the company for waterproofing and transporting to the far shore for use as replacement items.
+Monday, May 29, 1944: Reservoir Camp, Gloucester, England.An additional 20 enlisted men are assigned to the company on Detached Service as drivers.
 Long hours are spent in preparing camouflage nets, loading basic parts and equipment, and in training for amphibious operations.
+The end of the month of May finds the company in high morale and ready for imminent departure.

 Postwar stuff, commentary: